-As healthcare moves rapidly towards value and outcome based care, ambulatory care pharmacist practice models are in greater demand than ever before.
+As healthcare moves rapidly towards value and outcome based care, pharmacist practice models are in greater demand than ever before.
 Limited experience in the field with starting and optimizing pharmacist practice models leads to a need for expedited implementation with coaching and mentorship support to ensure successful, rapid expansion of these models.

 The Ambulatory Care Advancement Coaching (ACAC) Conference will focus on targeted implementation and advancement of patient care services.
-Participants will commit to an ambulatory care implementation or optimization project with specific activities to be completed between sessions.
-ACAC will also focus on sharing project outcome successes and elevating participants’ work with both pharmacy and non-pharmacy communities through PSW platforms.
+Participants will commit to a patient care service implementation or optimization project.
 Peer to peer diffusion and collaborative sharing will be leveraged.
 This program bridges the gap between current and desired pharmacy practice.

 In this activity, key components of service implementation and practice optimization will be reviewed.
 Specific areas of focus include environmental analysis, defining pharmacist role, credentialing, privileging, scope of practice, collaborative practice agreements, ensuring competency, outcome measures, billing, practice implementation, overcoming resistance, outcomes analysis, practice refinement, and creation of a business plan for resources.
 The coaches will also provide personalized mentorship to assist participants in planning their projects.

 After the conclusion of this application-based educational activity, participants should be able to:

 - Conduct an environmental analysis and create an action plan outlining steps to complete the participant specific practice advancement project

-- Create a Wisconsin based collaborative practice agreement to provide ambulatory care pharmacy services
+- Create a Wisconsin a business plan to provide patient care services

 - Successfully implement ambulatory care services and measure outcomes to justify sustainability